Common Aluminum & Zinc Alloys For High Precision Casting

 Home / Uncategorized / Common Aluminum & Zinc Alloys For High Precision Casting

-TangSheng Hardware Technology, as one of professional die casting manufacturers, mainly offter two types of metal die casting parts, include of zinc alloys and aluminum alloys die casting processes. the die casting parts that we produce have been used for automotive, communication, medical and consumer electrics industries.
+TangSheng Hardware Technology, as one of professional die casting manufacturers, mainly offter two types of metal die casting parts, include of zinc alloys and aluminum alloys die casting processes.
+The die casting parts that we produce have been used for automotive, communication, medical and consumer electrics industries.
 We have been learned more about zinc and aluminum alloys properties, and choose best composition alloy for functions and applications of part, provided high precision metal die casting parts across many industries.
 These common aluminum and zinc alloys can be processed into high precison parts by different casting technique respectively.
 They are Hot chamber die casting and Cold chamber die casting processes. we will observe the benefits applicable to each alloy.

 Aluminum Alloys for High-Precision Casting